agoering/climate-vis/report/report.md

 In the Map tab, users can watch the evolution of one or more of these variables at a time on a Google map.
 Users can also draw a rectangle around a region to produce a line plot of the average of each variable within the region over time.

 ### Science Tab
-In the Science tab, users can manipulate both axes of a 2D scatterplot.
-The variables that can be chosen are year, average annual global temperature, total annual global precipitation, total annual global carbon dioxide emissions, and average annual Arctic sea ice extent.
+In the Science tab, users can manipulate both axes of a 2D scatterplot in order to explore correlations between variables.
+The variables that can be chosen are year, average annual global temperature, total annual global precipitation, total annual global anthropogenic carbon dioxide emissions, and average annual Arctic sea ice extent.

 ### See It in Action